-Monitoring Natural Resources
+Managing Natural Resources

 Just as every factory needs a sturdy and healthy foundation to be sustainable, a ranch manager must keep a watchful eye on the natural resources of the ranch during drought.
 The natural resources are the foundation for all other perspectives of a ranch.
 Other ranch perspectives may include: production, financial, customers, and quality of life.
 The natural resources to a large extent also set the boundaries for each of the other perspectives on a ranch.
 The natural resources determine the number of cattle that can be stocked or the number of wildlife that can be sustained, as well as the amount of forage crops or hay that can be produced.
 Striving to maintain the rangeland resources in the best condition as possible through a drought will be crucial for a fast recovery when conditions improve.

-Although some areas of South Dakota have been blessed with adequate precipitation so far this year, ranchers in these areas need to be thinking about drought conditions and making sure drought plans are up to date.
+Although some areas of extreme Southern South Dakota have been blessed with adequate precipitation so far this year, ranchers in these areas need to be thinking about drought conditions and making sure drought plans are up to date.
 Resources are available to help assist developing drought plans.
 The South Dakota NRCS also has a Drought Tool which is an excellent management tool that may assist ranch managers during drought conditions.

-A ranch manager must be flexible and adapt to resources conditions during a drought.
+A ranch manager must be flexible and adapt to resource conditions during a drought.
 Rangeland health and drought plans are priorities; a ranch manager must try and make other perspectives of a ranch adapt if the ranch’s vision includes long-term sustainability and profitability.

 - Dyksterhuis, E.J.
 1951.
 The use of ecology on rangeland.
 Journal of Range Management 4:319-322.